-A Commencement Ceremony is held once every academic year in May.
-Any student who has completed or will be completing all degree requirements during the 2017-2018 academic year may participate in the ceremony.
+A Commencement Ceremony is held once every academic year (date and time to be determined).
+Any student who has completed or will be completing all degree requirements during the 2018-2019 academic year may participate in the ceremony.
 An Intent to Graduate Form must be on file in the Registration Office by the designated deadline in December and the Graduation Fee paid.
-As part of their Graduation Fee, graduates will receive up to 10 tickets for the ceremony.
-Additional tickets may be purchased for \$5 each.
+As part of their Graduation Fee, graduates will receive an allotment of tickets based on the venue for the ceremony.
+Additional tickets may be purchased for \$10 each.